Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Backbone architecture

 \subsection{Generative modeling}

-Generative modeling has emerged as a powerful approach in HTP, providing a framework to model complex, multimodal, and uncertain future pedestrian paths.
-Among the most notable generative techniques are \emph{GANs}~\citep{Goodfellow_2014}, \emph{(C)VAEs}~\cite{vae}, and \emph{diffusion} models~\citep{IDM}, each each offering distinct capabilities for predicting pedestrian trajectories.
-This section explores how these generative models have been adapted and implemented in HTP, highlighting their strengths, innovations, and contributions to the field.
+To address the non-deterministic nature of pedestrian behavior, generative modeling has become central to HTP.
+These models provide the necessary mathematical frameworks to quantify uncertainty and output diverse, multimodal distributions of plausible future paths.
+Among the most notable techniques are Generative Adversarial Networks (GANs)~\citep{Goodfellow_2014}, Variational Auto-Encoders (VAEs)~\citep{vae}, and, more recently, Diffusion models~\citep{IDM} and Large Language Models (LLMs)~\citep{brown2020}.
+This section explores how these generative frameworks have been adapted for HTP and the main innovations they introduce (see Figure~\ref{fig:histogram}).